Elevation Oncology, Inc. (ELEV) Bundle

 Founding team members

-The company was founded through efforts involving venture capital firms Aisling Capital, venBio Partners, and Vertex Ventures HC, alongside initial management.
+The company was established through the efforts of initial management and key venture capital firms like Aisling Capital, venBio Partners, and Vertex Ventures HC.
+Shawn Leland is noted as a key figure and angel investor involved in the founding.

 Initial capital/funding